citp/privacy-policy-historical/b/bu/bun/bundlestars.com.md

 10\.
 Contact

-If you have any questions about this privacy policy or our treatment of your personal information, please write to us by email to support@bundlestars.com or by post to Focus Multimedia Limited, The Studios, Lea Hall Enterprise Park, Wheelhouse Road, Rugeley, Staffordshire, WS15 1LH, United Kingdom.
+If you have any questions about this privacy policy or our treatment of your personal information, please write to us using our customer support, [Visit BundleStars customer support](https://support.bundlestars.com/) or by post to Focus Multimedia Limited, The Studios, Lea Hall Enterprise Park, Wheelhouse Road, Rugeley, Staffordshire, WS15 1LH, United Kingdom.

 11. Data Controller